 Sustainable Building Guidelines for New State Construction and Renovations

 Construction of new state buildings in Minnesota is governed by a series of state laws enacted and amended at different times.
 In 2001, Minnesota required the Departments of Administration and Commerce to develop Sustainable Building Design Guidelines (Minn.
 Stat.
 16B.325) for new state buildings.
 These guidelines are mandatory for new buildings funded fully or in part by state bond money after January 1, 2004, and major renovations funded from bond proceeds after January 1, 2009.
-Major renovations are defined to at a minimum encompass more than 10,000 square feet or involve the complete replacement of a mechanical, ventilation, or cooling system.
+Major renovations are defined as a substantial addition to an existing building or a significant change to the energy system or interior configuration of an existing building.
 The provision applying the law to major renovations was added in April 2008.